Jane Damron, Ph.D.

 My overarching goal in teaching is to motivate and facilitate my students' development as critical thinkers and lifetime learners.
 My inspiration and passion for teaching courses related to Interpersonal Communication is directly related to my belief that (a) communication impacts the nature and quality of our relationships, (b) the nature and quality of our relationships impact our overall quality of life, and (c) the discipline of Communication is a gateway through which we can explore the significant role communication plays in the human experience.
 I believe a combination of theory/scholarship and practice/application is key to students' meaningful and effective engagement and training within our discipline.
 I also believe that relationships are critical to the learning context; in my view, it is through cultivating a culture of openness, trust, and discussion that students are empowered to explore new and different ideas and to think critically about a variety of issues.
 It is important to me that my students are active in reading and evaluating recent and high quality academic scholarship, while also being able to make direct and practical applications for their own lives and intended professions.
 My ultimate aim is to prepare and equip my students to be mindful and strategic communicators in a variety of contexts, both professional and personal.

-In my free time, you can find me hanging out with my husband of twelve years, Caleb Damron.
+In my free time, you can find me hanging out with my husband of fourteen years, Caleb Damron.
 Caleb also works at Baylor, as the Assistant Director of Facilities & Operations for the Campus Recreation Department.
-Outside of work, we love traveling, exploring Waco, supporting the arts, seeing our favorite bands in concert, binge watching our favorite shows, reading, and playing with our mini schnauzer Bella.
+Outside of work, we love traveling, exploring Waco, supporting the arts, seeing our favorite bands in concert, binge watching our favorite shows, reading, and playing with our mini schnauzer Piper.

 What is the best thing about being a Baylor Bear?